 More and more researchers rely upon Systematic Reviews: attempts to synthesize the state of the art in a particular scientific field.
 However, the scientific output of the world doubles every nine years.
 In this tsunami of new knowledge, there is not enough time to read everything – resulting in costly, abandoned, or error-prone work.
 Using the latest methods from the field of Artificial Intelligence (AI), you can reduce the number of papers to screen up to 95%(!).
 This summer school course introduces you to the open-source software ASReview to help you speed up your systematic review.

-The course Data science: Data Analysis offers a range of techniques and algorithms from statistics, machine learning and data mining to make predictions about future events and to uncover hidden structures in data.
-The course has a strong practical focus; participants actively learn how to apply these techniques to real data and how to interpret their results.
+This course offers a range of techniques and algorithms from statistics, machine learning and data mining to make predictions about future events and to uncover hidden structures in data.
+The course has a strong practical focus: participants actively learn how to apply these techniques to real data and how to interpret their results.
 The course covers both classical and modern topics in data analysis.

 This course offers an elaborate introduction to statistical programming with R. Students learn to operate R, form pipelines for data analysis, make high quality graphics, fit, assess, and interpret a variety of statistical models, and do advanced statistical programming.
 The statistical theory in this course covers t-testing, regression models for linear, dichotomous, ordinal, and multivariate data, statistical inference, statistical learning, bootstrapping, and Monte Carlo simulation techniques.